Fraud Blocker

 Arrival & Departure

 The eastbound Cape York & Arnhem Land cruise begins in Darwin, Northern Territory, Australia (DRW), and ends in Cairns, Queensland Australia (CNS).
-Plan flights to arrive to Darwin in time for a 7:00am boarding and 8:00am departure on Day 1 of the itinerary.
+Plan flights to arrive to Darwin in time for a 8:00am boarding and 9:00am departure on Day 1 of the itinerary (or 6:00am pick-up and transfer for a 7:00am boarding on the October 5,2025 departure).
 Plan flights to depart Cairns following the 8:00am disembarkation on the final day.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities